 10.12 If you only make occasional sales of eligible vehicles

-If you are not in business to buy and sell second-hand vehicles, but you very occasionally find yourself with a eligible one to sell and you would like to use the margin scheme for the sale, then you need not comply with the full record-keeping requirements in section 5, provided you:
+If you are not in business to buy and sell second-hand vehicles, but you very occasionally find yourself with an eligible one to sell and you would like to use the Margin Scheme for the sale, then you need not comply with the full record-keeping requirements in section 5, provided you:

 - meet the other conditions of the scheme

 - hold evidence of both the purchase and selling price

 The Personal Export Scheme allows entitled customers to buy a new or used motor vehicle in the UK free of VAT for export.

 Find out more about selling vehicles under the scheme in Personal Export Scheme (VAT Notice 707) .

 11. Transfer of a going concern and assignments of rights

 11.1 What happens if you take over a business as a going concern